Exploring Majors and Careers

 - Develop relationships with academic advisors, faculty and key administrators.
 These people will potentially serve as references during your applications for scholarships, internships, graduate school and full-time career opportunities.

-- Update your resume and your UMD e-Portfolio.
+- Update your resume and your portfolio.
 It will be so much easier if you keep both of these up to date.

 - Register with GoldPASS, for information on internships and full-time career opportunities.